Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 }
 ```

-In case of successfull request, the an object containing a code equals to 1 is returned only if there is no other information returned.
+Notice: In case of successfull request, this object is returned only when there is no other information returned.

 ## Features provided